“Predictive Modelling involves a process by which current or historical facts are used to create predictions about future events or behaviours.”

 Questions to ask the developer or vendor

 Now we turn our attention toward predictive models targeting life insurance risk.
 What are the questions we need to ask when confronted with a new predictive modelling proposal?
 What critical thinking skills and tools can come to bear on the assessment process?
 Sometimes we can start with a checklist.
 For example, RGA has developed a questionnaire to assist in the evaluation of predictive models.
 Those questions can guide discussions regardless of who develops the model under consideration, whether internal resources or a vendor.

 - General questions regarding the purpose of the model and the techniques and data used for development

 RGA would be happy to provide you with a copy of the questionnaire, if you contact us.
 A good checklist is a start, but there are other modes of assessment.
 Other statistical approaches and business strategic tools aid in the assessment.
 We can look at two, Bayesian and SWOT.

 A Bayesian perspective

 Most readers of ReFlections are familiar with the concepts of prevalence, exclusivity, sensitivity and specificity.
-We would be remiss if we fail to ask ourselves whether the modeling method used can deal with these important concepts.
+We would be remiss if we fail to ask ourselves whether the modelling method used can deal with these important concepts.
 Let us assume the predictive model in question provides a score that we can translate into a relative mortality.
 Given that models are by their nature developed from experience, we should be sensitive to the bias that comes with that.
 Using your own data, the model is looking at prior applicants and insured lives.
 Using an outside source or vendor, the model may have used general population data, their own tested data from multiple clients, or perhaps your company’s data.
 Regardless of the source, we should ask some questions: